How to Clean Different Shoe Materials

 Mesh is another one of the easier materials to clean, but what makes things annoying is the fact that it’s most likely surrounded by another material.
 So, before you tackle the mesh, handle the other parts of the shoe that have a different material on them.
 Once that’s done, a simple mix of soft soap and water takes care of mesh with ease.

-You can grab all your shoe cleaning essentials at finishline.com
+Grab all of your shoe cleaning essentials online at Finish Line today.